 Yeah, fine… but what does this have to do with art?
 Art is the ability to make our own personal environment interactive, mutual.
 It’s our attempt to reach out and connect proactively to the Other.
 To any Other.

 Whether it’s the girl you want to woo, the other band of humans (or Neanderthals or Denivosans or Norwegians), that head of cattle, or that pack of wolves, it’s art that gets you there.

 Art is the cauldron within which body, heart and mind cook and combine to produce a healthy human.
 We produce Art to interact with the world around us and you can look at the world around us to see where our current art is targeted.

 You want to know where all the non-starving artists are?
 In marketing.
-In graphic design.
+Graphic design.
 In advertising.
-In legal writing.
+Legal writing.
 In tech writing.
-In convincing you that there is no world out there, save the one we make, in which there are things you can consume, manufacture or trash.
+By convincing you that there is no world out there, save the one we make, in which there are things you can consume, manufacture or trash.
 The primary art of this culture, and it’s been this way for a long time but not forever, is mirrors and obfuscation.